tomayac/netinfo/explainer.md

 ### Metered connections

-Some operating systems let the user declare
+Some operating systems let the user declare certain networks as metered networks, which typically disables features like syncing or automatic updates.

 - Windows metered connection: